Thinking of vacationing on the Oregon Coast? Here’s a quick look at things to do in Lincoln City, with a video reel of our recent Spring Break trip.

 We can never resist the call of the Pacific Ocean, however, and its glorious beaches that stretch for miles and miles along Highway 101.
 Luckily, we’re just a little over an hour away from the coastline, so we took three days to hop over and spend the last part of spring break on the Oregon Coast.

-I made a short video of the highlights of our trip (and don’t forget to subscribe to my YouTube channel while you’re over there!).
+I made a short video of the highlights of things to do in Lincoln City (and don’t forget to subscribe to my YouTube channel while you’re over there!).

 Kyllo’s is a Lincoln City classic.
 It’s one of the few beachfront restaurants in town, so it has a beautiful view and serves traditional seafood dishes.
 The restaurant is large, and great for families.
 You can’t go wrong ordering classics like fish and chips, calamari, or the seafood pasta, but there are also always delicious seasonal specials on the menu.